 Free Time for Wellness (FTW)

-On select call months, residents have one protected afternoon for wellness.
+On select call rotations, residents have one protected afternoon for wellness.
 The FTW afternoon is protected time for people to recover, decompress, and get well.
 This may include running errands, going to an appointment, taking a nap, making a meal, seeing the sun (or snow), or anything else the resident might need.

 Resident Health Initiative